 For a look beyond the logo police, see just what brand governance is, why it matters, and how it gets done.
 We reached out to two seasoned professionals from the client side, and two leaders from brand consultancies.

 As an introduction the broader discussion, we encourage you to spend just a few minutes with this video of our moderator and Andy Bosman of RSM.
-Then download the free eBook and dive into the answers you’ll find to the questions below:
+Then download the full eBook and dive into the answers you’ll find to the questions below:

 - How do you define brand governance?